ig3/srf/README.md

  * number of cards due and overdue for review
  * chart of study time per hour: past 24 hours and next 24 hours

+The status at the top right includes:
+ * Traffic lights for new cards:
+   * Green: present new cards if there are no due cards
+   * Yellow: present new cards between due cards
+   * Red: do not present new cards
+ * Cards due
+ * Minutes studied in the past 24 hours
+ * Predicted minutes to study in the next 24 hours

 To study a card, click the Study button or press the space bar.

 The study button will always present a card for study, ignoring the limits